ThaGrza/trainScheduler/README.md

 ![Screenshot](assets/images/screenshot.png)

 ## Motivation
-Jewel Collector is a fun small game to practice Jquery.
+Train Scheduler is a simply web app to practice Google Firebase.

 ## How to
-To play Jewel Collector simpling go to https://ThaGrza.github.io/JewelCollector and click on any jewel to begin.
-Click and see the different values of each jewel and try to match the target score.
+To use Train Scheduler simply go to https://thagrza.github.io/trainScheduler/ , and enter a Name and Destination for your train, along with it's Time and Frequency!

 ## Build Status
 N/A